ロブスター好きなら、ぜひスターオブホノルル号のスリースター・サンセットディナー&ショー・クルーズを予約してくださいね!

 To apply click here

-With whale watching season right around the corner, the Star of Honolulu Early Bird Whale Watch Cruise is a must do in the winter for residents and visitors alike.
-In fact, Star of Honolulu Chief Captain Wade Matsueda has already spotted whales in the past two weeks!
-To better prepare for this once in a lifetime experience, it is important to know what you may need for your morning full of fun.
+Whale watching season is here!
+The Star of Honolulu Early Bird Whale Watch Cruise is a must do in the winter for residents and visitors alike.
+“For the first two days of the season, we’ve had great sightings,” says Star of Honolulu Chief Captain Wade Matsueda.
+To better prepare for this once-in-a-lifetime experience, it is important to know how to prepare for your morning full of fun.

 Departing from Aloha Tower Marketplace, Pier 8 at 8:45AM, the two-hour cruise offers snacks and drinks that are available for purchase, ranging from Assorted Bagels & Cream Cheese, Macadamia Nut Cookies, Hawaiian Chips, Kona Blend Coffee, Tea, Juice and more.